fasas1/RellishFood/README.md

 ### Rellish Web API project provides a backend solution for building restaurant management application.
 It leverages the .NET framework and follows the principles of a RESTful API to expose endpoints that can be used to interact with restaurant data.

 ### The project includes features such as:
-1. Restaurant CRUD operations: Create, Read, Update, and Delete menu information.
+1. Restaurant CRUD operations: Create, Read, Update, and Delete menu information
 2. Menu management: Add, update, and delete menu items for each menu-item.
 3. User authentication and authorization: Secure endpoints using authentication mechanisms and control access based on user roles.
 4. Data validation: Ensure that data sent to the API is validated and meets the required criteria.